-That black rockfish is one of only four species that Cleaver identifies as composing the large landings of rockfish in Oregon during WWII suggests that black rockfish were not a trivial fraction of the large catches taken during the 1940s.
+That black rockfish is one of only four species that Cleaver identifies as composing the large landings of rockfish in Oregon (most of which was actually taken off of Washington waters) during WWII suggests that black rockfish were not a trivial fraction of the large catches taken during the 1940s.
 One might also suppose that the otter trawl fishery took a large portion of the landings of black rockfish.
-Cleaver's statements are certainly at odds with the catch reconstruction developed in the previous assessment.
+Cleaver's statements are certainly at odds with the catch reconstruction developed in the previous assessments.